scipy-conference/scipy_proceedings/papers/edis_jakupovic/edis_jakupovic.rst

    We found maximum I/O speedups at 2 full nodes, with Agave showing 20x, while Bridges and Comet capped out at 4-5x speedup.
    On the other hand, the computation time of the RMSD calculation scaled well on all three HPC resources, with a maximum speedup on Comet of 373x on 384 cores.
    Therefore, for a compute bound task, our implementation would likely scale very well although the file I/O still seems to impose a bottleneck on the total scaling for the I/O bound task.
-   To investigate MPI rank competition, we increased the stripe count on Bridge’s and Comet’s Lustre filesystem up to 96 and found marginal I/O scaling improvements of 1.2x on up to 4 full nodes.
+   To investigate MPI rank competition, we increased the stripe count on Bridge’s and Comet’s Lustre file system up to 96 and found marginal I/O scaling improvements of 1.2x on up to 4 full nodes.
    To investigate how the amount of data read at each frame affects I/O performance, we implemented a feature into the H5MDReader where only the necessary coordinates for the computation task are read from the file, which resulted in a fixed improvement of approximately 5x on all three HPCs.
-   Furthermore, we investigated how frontloading all the file I/O by loading the trajectory into memory prior to the computation, rather than iterating through each timestep, affected the I/O performance.
+   Furthermore, we investigated how front-loading all the file I/O by loading the trajectory into memory prior to the computation, rather than iterating through each time step, affected the I/O performance.
    This resulted in an improvement on Agave of up to 10x on up to 112 cores.
    These optimization attempts led us to find that **how** our test file is stored on disk is just as important as how we access it.
-   By altering the HDF5 chunk layout of the file rather than letting h5py auto chunk the file as was done in the intial benchmarks, we found speedups on Agave of up to 98x on 112 cores with respect to the baseline serial I/O time of the default chunked file.
+   By altering the HDF5 chunk layout of the file rather than letting h5py auto chunk the file as was done in the initial benchmarks, we found speedups on Agave of up to 98x on 112 cores with respect to the baseline serial I/O time of the default chunked file.
    As a bonus, we also found that applying HDF5's built in gzip compression does not affect parallel I/O performance at higher core counts while providing ~33% smaller files.

 .. class:: keywords